 The process of company formation in Croatia starts with obtaining the OIB (tax ID number) for the directors and the company.
 This can conveniently be done remotely and will be issued in a few days.

 The bank account opening is a must to be able to pay the share capital.
 In most bank opening situations, traveling to Croatia is essential, especially if you’re working with a high street bank.
 However, in some cases, CompyCo can open your business bank account remotely and then the whole process can be done remotely.

-To open your bank account, we’ll require you to provide the necessary documents and complete our application form.
+To open a bank account for a company in Croatia, we’ll require you to provide the necessary documents and complete our application form.
 After we receive those documents, which are commonly notarized and even apostilled in some cases, we will draft the company documents and instruct you to sign them.

 Once the documents have been received in Croatia by our lawyer, we will submit them to the Register.
 The Register may take up to 3 weeks to issue the certificate of incorporation, but in most of CompyCo cases, this process is done much quicker!

 A wholly foreign-owned company can be difficult to set up without adequate assistance from experts who specialize in incorporations.
-Take advantage of the growing Croatian economy by working with CompyCo, we’ve got experience in helping out business owners start a business in Croatia.
+Take advantage of the growing Croatian economy by working with CompyCo, we’ve got experienced team in Croatia waiting to find solutions for business owners to start a business in Croatia.

 The process of setting up a business in Croatia is still bureaucratically complicated.
 However, our simple instructions will turn this process of company formation in Croatia into straightforward and easy steps for you.
 Our experts will help you get acquainted with the tax and administrative systems here so your company is up and running promptly!

 We’ve developed a valuable network of experts in the country to assist you to start a business in Croatia within any sector every step of the way.
 Not only will you be informed about the best practices for your business, we’ll also educate you on the basics of the Croatian business environment.